ppy/osu-wiki/wiki/Score/en.md

 - 300s and a combo increment are not given to a finished spinner
 - reverse slider ticks are counted as a full score of a hit
-  - note that in the osu!, a reverse tick only gives 30 points
+  - note that in osu!, a reverse tick only gives 30 points

 #### osu!mania